GFW PTSD Home | Site Map | Site Search

 Q: Dear Frank, People meet people online and it is wonderful how they sometimes becomes peer support friends Someone recently wrote to me about PTSD and peer-support.
 Do you have an answer for this person?

-Hi Joyce, I frequent the Web site and find it very helpful.
+I frequent the website and find it very helpful.
 Could you answer a question I have about peer support?
 I do find that I sometimes get stressed when I think about my trauma.
 The approach my therapist and I take is not to focus on the trauma unless it needs to be addressed.
-When I discuss the current issues related to the trauma, I tend to "shut down" emotionally and become numb.
+When I discuss the current issues related to the trauma, I tend to “shut down” emotionally and become numb.
 So, what to do with my online peer support friend when I need to take a break and do not want my friend to feel I am rejecting her?
 I have not handled this so well in the past with other friends and feel bad about that.
 The last thing I want to do is hurt someone who is reaching out to me.
 I hate this trauma stuff and wish it would go away and NEVER happen to another person.
 BUT, it will not go away (believe me I have tried all available options).
-Thank you Joyce for the services you are providing.
+Thank you for the services you are providing.

 who clearly has the compassion to help others and the wisdom to protect